 Our warmest thanks also go to our director interlocutors at the Directorate of Archaeology and Museums, Government of Khyber Pakhtunkhwa (KPDAOM), the Italian Archaeological Mission in Pakistan and the University Library Heidelberg who have been instrumental in setting up the project and to the members of the Pelagios Working Group “LOD Methodologies in Gandhāran Buddhist Art and Texts” who have helped shape the digital concept that underpins it:

-Antonio Amato (Ruhr Universität Bochum), Naomi Appleton (University of Edinburgh, Jātaka Stories), Stephan Baums (LMU Münich, Gāndhārī Language and Literature), Chris Clark (Univeristy of Edinburgh), Anna Filigenzi (University of Naples, l’Orientale), Nicole Merkel (University Library Heidelberg), Luca Maria Olivieri (MAIP and Ca’ Foscari University of Venice), Gregory Parker (Classical Art Research Centre, University of Oxford), Élie Roux (Buddhist Digital Resource Center), Abdul Samad (KPDAOM), Nicole Sobriel (University Library Heidelberg), and Peter Stewart (Classical Art Research Centre, University of Oxford, Gandhara Connections).
+Antonio Amato (Ruhr Universität Bochum), Naomi Appleton (University of Edinburgh, Jātaka Stories), Stefan Baums (LMU Münich, Gāndhārī Language and Literature), Chris Clark (Univeristy of Edinburgh), Anna Filigenzi (University of Naples, l’Orientale), Nicole Merkel (University Library Heidelberg), Luca Maria Olivieri (MAIP and Ca’ Foscari University of Venice), Gregory Parker (Classical Art Research Centre, University of Oxford), Élie Roux (Buddhist Digital Resource Center), Abdul Samad (KPDAOM), Nicole Sobriel (University Library Heidelberg), and Peter Stewart (Classical Art Research Centre, University of Oxford, Gandhara Connections).

 A special thanks goes to Antonio Amato who worked on the DiGA preproject as a Research Associate for 9 months and laid the foundation of the present project.
 He also receives all our gratitude for gathering most of the photographic material used on this website during a fieldtrip conducted in 2017.